UCBCFD/MLegS/docs/tutorial/prerequisites.md

 nav_order: 1
 ---

-# MLegS Tutorial #0.
-Prerequisites
+# MLegS Tutorial 00: Prerequisites
+*Disclaimer: This MLegS tutorial assumes a Linux (or any Unix-based) environment that supports bash terminal commands.
+If you are using Windows, consider installing the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).*

 In this tutorial, you’ll learn how to prepare your environment to work with the MLegS package.
 By completing these prerequisites, you will be ready to compile and run main programs that use MLegS.
 The following steps will be covered:

-1. Configure a compiler and MPI (Message Passing Interface)
+1. **Configure a compiler and MPI (Message Passing Interface)**
    - Ensure you have a compatible compiler installed (e.g., GNU or Intel)
    - Set up MPI (Message Passing Interface) on your machine, essential for parallel execution.
-2. Set up external libraries required to run MLegS
+2. **Set up external libraries required to run MLegS**
    - MLegS relies on certain external libraries for matrix operations, fast Fourier transforms and multi-precision arithmetic.
    - Install necessary libraries such as LAPACK, FFTE and FM.
 You do not need to download them; these external libraries, with the compatibility checked for MLegS, are provided in the `[root_dir]/external/` directory.
-3. Compile MLegS modules.
+3. **Compile MLegS modules**
    - With your compiler, MPI, and external libraries set up, proceed to compile the core MLegS modules.
    - Use the provided `Makefile` instructions to compile the modules via one-line commands (e.g., `make mods`)

 Completing this setup ensures that you’re fully prepared to work with programs that use the MLegS package.